Sizing up a Karmann Ghia for Restoration

 top assemble featuring side securing latches and a fold down glass rear

-with flat face, wrap around front turn signals with side reflectors.
+light with flat face, wrap around front turn signals with side

-bows (tubes) on rear bumper to accommodate wrap around rear reflectors
+Shortened bows (tubes) on rear bumper to accommodate wrap around rear

-American market.
-Note: All European models and bumper blade with
+reflectors for N. American market.
+Note: All European models and bumper

 Huge 13" tail lights, larger one